flaxmans/CompBio_on_git/README.md

 # EBIO 4420/5420
 ### Spring 2017

-Cat here!
-Working in ur Repo, changing your gthbz

 This repo will house information for the course on Computational Biology led by Prof. Sam Flaxman at the University of Colorado Boulder.

 You can expect to find course documents, helpful hints, assignments, lab problems, and example code here.